georgesterpu/pyVSR/README.md

   * pyVSR has a simple, modular, object-oriented architecture

 # Examples

+## The examples shown here or in the python scripts are no longer functional and maintained, please check the documentation of each Class for the updated API'

 ##### 1. Loading dataset files
 ```python
 from pyVSR import tcdtimit